 - After that, restart the computer if needed.

-- After restart computer, right click windows start button at bottom left corner, click Run menu item to open Run dialog.
+- After restarting the computer, right-click the windows start button at the bottom left corner, click the Run menu item to open the Run dialog.

-- Input gpedit.msc in the input textbox then click OK button.
+- Input gpedit.msc in the Open text box then click the OK button.

-- Now it will open Local Group Policy Editor window.
+- Now it will open the Local Group Policy Editor window.

 Excellent solution and instructions!
 Thank you.